 That's the difference between a pixel that looks like it works and conversion tracking you can actually optimize on.

-Server-side CAPI, deduplication, advanced matching, and consent are included on every paid Collectform plan.
+Collectform is the lead form platform for paid traffic: server-side CAPI, deduplication, advanced matching, and consent are included on every paid plan.
+That's the difference between forms that just collect data and performance lead forms your ad platforms can actually optimize on.
 Explore templates or start building with Collectform.